 The stream temperature model predicts solar radiation based on site latitude, period of the year, cloud cover, ground reflectivity, and atmospheric dust.
 AEIDC determined monthly ground reflectivity values for the Susitna Basin using the percent area groundcover vegetation types presented in McKendrick (1982) and Bredthauer and Drage (1982).
 The remaining component necessary to predict solar radiation is an estimate of atmospheric dust.
-Dust was estimated by calibrating monthly average predicted solar radiation to observed values using the published have the first of the second second second solar radiation and percent possible sunshine data collected at the Palmer Agricultural Experiment Station (Matanuska Station as recorded in Wise 1979).
-Figure 18 presents these coefficient values.
+Dust was estimated by calibrating monthly average predicted solar radiation to observed values using the published solar radiation and percent possible sunshine data collected at the Palmer Agricultural Experiment Station (Matanuska Station as recorded in Wise 1979).
+Figure 17 presents these coefficient values.